Nix New York City 2003

-In the early 2000s, I was living in Manhattan’s Gramercy neighborhood.
-Life was good.
+NIX NYC is documentation of a changing life.
+I was living in Gramercy in the early 2000s.
 I had successfully transitioned from being a hungry (but not starving) artist to being a freelance communications consultant and trainer.
 My client list was filled with recognizable household names, and my client base was growing.
-After 9/11, however, everything changed.
+All of that changed after September 11th.

 Companies had stopped spending money on training prior to Y2K.
 When 1999 passed without a computer catastrophe, companies started hiring full-time web teams.
 Almost all at once, several large clients pulled the rug out from under me, and I ended up struggling to make ends meet.

-A friend advised, “Just do anything to stay in the city.
-That’s what I do.”
+An acquaintance advised, “Just do anything to stay in the city.”

 I wanted to travel more than I wanted to be a New York City resident, but my idea of becoming a traveling storyteller seemed pretty far out.
-There was no such thing as Patreon or AirBnB back then.
-The #Vanlife hashtag didn’t exist yet, because there was no Twitter, Instagram, or Facebook.
+There was no Ghost, Kickstarter, or Patreon back then.
+The #Vanlife hashtag, because Twitter, Instagram, and Facebook didn’t exist yet.

-Unable to make a decision, I conducted a poll on nyc.craigslist.org over a weekend (strangers are very frank) and asked should I stay or go?
+Unsure about what decision to make, I conducted a poll on nyc.craigslist.org over a weekend (strangers are very frank) and asked should I stay or go?
+The results reinforced what I already knew: adventure was in my future.

 View the poll results, and check out stuff I sold.